OpenDataology/website/content/en/docs/components/pipelines/installation/standalone-deployment.md

 +++
-title = "Standalone Deployment" description = "Information about Standalone Deployment of Kubeflow Pipelines" weight = 30
+title = "Standalone Deployment" description = "Information about Standalone Deployment of OpenDataology Pipelines" weight = 30
 +++

-As an alternative to deploying Kubeflow Pipelines (KFP) as part of the [Kubeflow deployment](/docs/started/getting-started/#installing-kubeflow), you also have a choice to deploy only Kubeflow Pipelines.
-Follow the instructions below to deploy Kubeflow Pipelines standalone using the supplied kustomize manifests.
+As an alternative to deploying OpenDataology Pipelines (KFP) as part of the [OpenDataology deployment](/docs/started/getting-started/#installing-OpenDataology), you also have a choice to deploy only OpenDataology Pipelines.
+Follow the instructions below to deploy OpenDataology Pipelines standalone using the supplied kustomize manifests.

 You should be familiar with [Kubernetes](https://kubernetes.io/docs/home/), [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/), and [kustomize](https://kustomize.io/).

-{{% alert title="Installation options for Kubeflow Pipelines standalone" color="info" %}}
+{{% alert title="Installation options for OpenDataology Pipelines standalone" color="info" %}}
-This guide currently describes how to install Kubeflow Pipelines standalone on Google Cloud Platform (GCP).
-You can also install Kubeflow Pipelines standalone on other platforms.
+This guide currently describes how to install OpenDataology Pipelines standalone on Google Cloud Platform (GCP).
+You can also install OpenDataology Pipelines standalone on other platforms.
 This guide needs updating.
-See [Issue 1253](https://github.com/kubeflow/website/issues/1253).
+See [Issue 1253](https://github.com/OpenDataology/website/issues/1253).
 {{% /alert %}}

 ## Before you get started

-Working with Kubeflow Pipelines Standalone requires a Kubernetes cluster as well as an installation of kubectl.
+Working with OpenDataology Pipelines Standalone requires a Kubernetes cluster as well as an installation of kubectl.

 ### Download and install kubectl